-Table 7-10 - Upstream MER Requirements (no Pre-Equalization)31
+Table 7-10 - Upstream MER Requirements (no Pre-Equalization)39

-Parameter Value MER (10 00% grant) Each minislot MER ≥ 40 dB (Notes 1,2) MER (59 % grant) Each minislot MER ≥ 40 dB (Notes 1,2) Pre-equa equalizer constraints Pre-equalization not used Table Notes: Note 1 Note 1 Up to 5 subcarriers within the entire upstream bandwidth with discrete spurs may be excluded from the MER calculation if they fall within transmitted minislots.
+Parameter Value MER (10 00% grant) Each minislot MER ≥ 40 dB (Notes 1,2) MER (59 % grant) Each minislot MER ≥ 40 dB (Notes 1,2) Pre-equalizer constraints Pre-equalization not used Pre-equalization not used Table Notes: Note 1 Up to 5 subcarriers within the entire upstream bandwidth with discrete spurs may be excluded from the MER calculation if they fall within transmitted minislots.
 These 5 spurs are the same spurs that may be excluded for spurious emissions and not an additional or different set.
-Note 2 This value is to be met when $P{1.6load min.set}$.
+Note 2 2 This value is to be met when P {1.6load} = P {1.6load_min_set} .